OfficialAudite/Advent-of-Code/readme.md

 - Each day's challenge is in a separate directory, named `1`, `2`, etc.
 - Inside each day's directory, you'll find:
   - A `main.go` file containing the solution.
-- Additionally, there's a `default` directory for common functions used across multiple puzzles and a template that i use trough days.
+- Additionally, there's a `default` directory for common functions used across multiple puzzles and a template that i use trough different days.

 ### Running the Solutions